-Your emotional intelligence is currently at a moderate level.
-This affects your ability to judge what others are thinking or feeling.
-You sometimes realize how your mood is affecting your thoughts, but at other times you may not.
-You can usually describe how you are feeling and occasionally convince others to go along with your ideas.
-These are all abilities that you can improve with effort.
+Your results indicate that emotional intelligence is likely a challenge for you.
+You may find it difficult to judge what others are thinking or feeling.
+At times, you may not realize that your mood is affecting your thoughts.
+You may also find it difficult to describe how you are feeling or to convince others to go along with your ideas.
+Don't worry, though.
+These are all things that can be learned and enhanced.
 The information in this section will help you develop your emotional intelligence.